Abrar2652/Network-Intrusion-Detection/README.md

 # Network Intrusion Detection

-This repository contains the implementation of a network intrusion detection system using ensemble learning and different feature selection techniques.
+This repository contains the implementation of a network intrusion detection system using state-of-the-art and hybrid GNNs.

 ## Datasets